mattiapertusati/SPLUNK-SOC-LAB/detections/01-Encoded-PowerShell.md

 # 🚨 Detection of Encoded PowerShell Command

-### Descrizione
+### Description
-Rileva l'esecuzione di PowerShell con parametri di offuscamento e codifica in Base64 (`-enc`, `-e`, `-encodedcommand`).
-Questa tecnica è comunemente usata da malware e attaccanti per bypassare i controlli in chiaro e nascondere payload maligni.
+This rule detects the execution of PowerShell with obfuscation and Base64 encoding parameters (`-enc`, `-e`, `-encodedcommand`).
+Attackers and malware commonly use this technique to bypass clear-text security controls and hide malicious payloads.

 ## 🎯 MITRE ATT&CK
 * **Tactic:** Execution (TA0002)